RRobert92/ASGA/docs/docs/index.md

 <a name="Quick_start"></a>
 # Quick start
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-You can run the software in an online-version under the [Shinyapp.io](https://kiewisz.shinyapps.io/ASGA/) or locally.
+You can run the software in an online-version under the [Shinyapp.io](https://kiewisz.shinyapps.io/ASGA/) or localy.

 <a name="Quick_start_DP"></a>
 ### Data preparation befor you start